-Process-based XA TPs, such as CICS® and Encina®, start up one application server per process.
-In each application-server process, the connections are already established using the XA API (xa\open).
+Process-based XA TPs, for example CICS[®], start up one application server per process.
+In each application-server process, the connections are already established using the XA API (xa_open).
 This section describes the environment configurations and considerations for running DB2 CLI/ODBC applications under this environment.